salah-cherair/AAC-mini-project/README.md

 Mini-Project: Simplified Consensus (Mini-Raft)
 Project Overview
 This project implements a simplified version of the Raft Consensus Protocol.
-The primary goal is to simulate a distributed system where multiple independent nodes reach an agreement on a single value, even in an asynchronous environment with simulated network delays.

-This was developed as part of the Advanced Algorithms and Complexity course at Ferhat Abbas University - Setif 1.
+The primary goal is to simulate a distributed system where multiple independent nodes reach an agreement on a single value, even in an asynchronous environment with simulated network delays.This was developed as part of the Advanced Algorithms and Complexity course at Ferhat Abbas University - Setif 1.

 Features